Welcome to the Preserve Piranhas Swim Team!

 Swim meets are run solely by volunteers.
 A dual home meet requires 40+ adult volunteers.
 As part of participating in the swim team program, parents must fulfill two volunteer shifts per swimmer per regular season.

 If you are volunteering for the first shift of the day, it is important that you are at your position at least 15 minutes prior to the start of the meet.
 Stroke Judges, Referee/Starter and Timers should arrive half an hour before the meet regardless of which shift is being worked.
 Check in with the Volunteer Coordinator prior to taking your position.
 Stroke Judges, Starter/Referee and Meet Manager are the only positions that require specific training/clinic attendance ahead of the start of the season, in accordance with RMSL policy.
-The volunteer positions are further explained in the team website.
 If questions remain, please contact the Volunteer Coordinator..

 Shift Times: Please check in for your shift with the Volunteer Coordinator 10 minutes prior to your shift time.